ScotRob77/CatchLoki/README.md

 * ##### As a first time user, I would like to see my score and know how I did at the end of the game.
 The game has a score tallying as the user plays.
 At the end of the game there a message appears telling the user whether they 'caught Loki' or not
 * ##### As a first time user I would like to have the option to play different levels.
 There are 3 game options; Easy; Hard; Very Hard.
-The levels are sequentially harder as the user goes through the levels
+The levels are sequentially harder as the user goes through the them.